The Indians’ Ten Greatest Hitters

 Rosen’s Jewish heritage sometimes made him of a target of racial baiting, but his reputation as an accomplished boxer quieted many opponents who knew better than to mess with him.

 After 20 years away from the game, Rosen returned to baseball in a front-office capacity in 1978 when he was hired by George Steinbrenner as President and COO of the New York Yankees; however, he spent much of his time trying to keep Steinbrenner and manager Billy Martin at peace with one another.
 (He failed.)
-Rosen soon after held general manager duties in Houston and later San Francisco, where he helped build the Giants towards multiple postseason appearances in the late 1980s.
+Rosen soon after held general manager duties in Houston and later San Francisco, where he helped build the Giants toward multiple postseason appearances in the late 1980s.

 Manny Ramirez (1993-2000)